csort99/csort99.github.io/_news/announcement_3.md

 inline: true
 ---

-We uploaded “Chosen Ciphertext Secure (Hierarchical) Identity-Based Matchmaking Encryption” to ePrint archive.
-See [here](https://eprint.iacr.org/2024/1292).
+“Hierarchical Identity-Based Matchmaking Encryption” is accepted to appear at PrivCrypt 2025!